gmarkall/nbep-7/README.md

   - What about CuPy's pool allocator?

-## Next steps
+## Next steps and status

 It is expected that an implementation that can be proposed for merging into Numba will emerge from the following steps:

-1. Share with those in the community with an interest / stake for feedback and comments.
+1. Share with those in the community with an interest / stake in the topic for feedback and comments.
 It is expected for the design to evolve as a result of this feedback, such that the design provides a usable and powerful interface for all those with an interest in it.
 2. Discuss the design and proposed changes at a high-level with Numba core developers, to ensure that the design and structural changes will be